trislett/TFCE_mediation/README.md

 * ?h.all.area.00.boxcox.mgh (Box-Cox transformed image)
 * ?h.all.area.03B.boxcox.mgh (Box-Cox transformed image after 3mm FWHM smoothing)

-3) Optional: orthonormalizing the regressors
+4) Optional: orthonormalizing the regressors

 ```
 tm_tools regressor-tools -i predictors.csv covariates.csv -o -s
 ```

 Explanation:
-For the two-step multiple regression and mediation analyses using TFCE_mediation, it is recommended to scale (or whiten with orthonormalization) the regressors.
-The input file(s) should be dummy coded, and deliminated with comma.
+For the two-step multiple regression and mediation analyses using TFCE_mediation, it is recommended to scale (or orthonormalization) the regressors.
+The input file(s) should be dummy coded, and comma deliminated.
 The program returns either the orthogonalization of the input file(s) or it returns the residuals from a least squares regression to remove the effect of covariates from variable.
 In this example, we using the orthonormalization option (-o -s).

 Inputs:
 * predictors.csv (dummy-coded regressors of interest)